-So, for instance, let‘s assume an advertiser is paying $9 for an ad, and the ad was seen 5,000 times on your video.
-To calculate CPM, you’d divide 9 by 5,000 = $0.0018, then multiply $0.0018 by 1,000.
+For instance, let‘s assume an advertiser is paying $9 for an ad seen 5,000 times on your video.
+To calculate CPM, you’d divide nine by 5,000 = $0.0018, then multiply $0.0018 by 1,000.

 Rather than calculating the cost the advertiser pays for 1,000 impressions, playback-based CPM calculates the cost an advertiser pays for 1,000 video playbacks where an ad is displayed.

-And while individual videos' CPMs might seem small (like the $0.99 made, above), it can add up to a hefty monthly earning if plenty of businesses see your videos as consistently worthwhile platforms for their promotions.
+And while individual videos' CPMs might seem small (like the $0.99 made above), it can add up to a hefty monthly earning if plenty of businesses see your videos as consistently worthwhile platforms for their promotions.

 Why is CPM important?

 As a YouTube creator, CPM is an important metric for analyzing which of your videos are most valuable to advertisers.

-If the brand aligns with your own values, you might reach out directly to discuss other YouTube partnership opportunities, like affiliate marketing.
+If the brand aligns with your values, you might reach out directly to discuss other YouTube monetization opportunities, like affiliate marketing or brand partnerships.

-Average CPM on YouTube
+The Average CPM on YouTube

 CPM varies greatly depending on how much an advertiser pays to distribute an ad on your video.

-For instance, let's say an advertiser pays $10 for an ad that plays on your video, which has 1,000 views.
+Let‘s say an advertiser pays $10 for an ad that plays on your video with 1,000 views.
 If that’s the case, you‘d make $10 CPM (10/1,000 x 1,000).
-Of course, then, you’ll need to take 45% off that total — making your earnings around $5.
+Of course, you’ll need to take 45% off that total — making your earnings around $5.

 However, in most cases, the videos on which businesses choose to advertise will have more than 1,000 views, making your earnings closer to $7-$10.

-Jilliian Hope, HubSpot's Senior Manager of Brand Advertising, agrees, telling me her team typically sees an average of $7 to $10 from past campaigns.
+Jillian Hope, HubSpot's Senior Manager of Brand Advertising, agrees, telling me her team typically sees an average of $7 to $10 from past campaigns.

-Highest CPM on YouTube
+The Highest CPM on YouTube

-Rather than looking for “quick tricks” to increase your CPM, however, you'll want to play the long-game by creating a comprehensive YouTube strategy that helps you increase sales, reach new audiences, and grow brand awareness.
+Rather than looking for “quick tricks” to increase your CPM, however, you'll want to play the long game by creating a comprehensive YouTube strategy that helps you increase sales, reach new audiences, and grow brand awareness.